viswanathct/kart/ReadMe.md

 * Generating clients for testing (probing) purposes.

 * Unused variables could be detected and skipped from the builds.

+* Tools: to suggest optimizations, to lint etc.

 Log
 ---